cenizastevie/deep_ink/readme.md

 3. To run the unit tests, use the following command: `python manage.py test`.

 Please make sure to set the environment variables and credentials correctly before running the server or the tests.

-Feel free to modify the instructions as needed for your specific environment or requirements.